elemprod/lptask/test/POSIX/README.md

 # Usage

-Each of the tests can be ran as a batch with the `test_all.sh` script.
+Each of the tests can be run as a batch with the `test_all.sh` script.

 The script builds and tests the scheduler for each of the supported [Build Configurations.](../../docs/build_config.md)